bryansplace/bryansplace.github.io/_posts/2024-08-13-sitesetup.md

 ## Zettel notes

-I looked at various applications to create markdown notes and eventually settled on 'Zettel notes'
+I looked at various applications to create markdown notes and eventually settled on [Zettel notes](https://www.zettelnotes.com).

+I set up a Github repository that is synced with my